meegpipe/meegpipe/tutorials/batman/abp_feat.md

 ## Main processing script

-Before writing our data processing pipeline we are going to write the scheleton of our _main_ processing script where we perform the necessary preliminaries, and where we run the pipeline (which we will write later) on the relevant data files.
+Before writing our data processing pipeline we are going to write the skeleton of our _main_ processing script where we perform the necessary preliminaries, and where we run the pipeline (which we will write later) on the relevant data files.